 Bullying can be physical, verbal or psychological.
 It can happen face-to-face or through cyberspace.

-Each year students are reminded of the school’s anti-bullying policies during Anti-Bullying Week (12th -16th November 2018) and with respect to online behaviour in assemblies themed around Safer Internet Day (5th February 2019)
+Each year students are reminded of the school’s anti-bullying policies during Anti-Bullying Week (Nationally 11-15th November but EBC will be highlighting Anti-Bullying a week later 18-22 November 2019 to avoid clashes with assessment week) and with respect to online behaviour in assemblies themed around Safer Internet Day (11th February 2020)

 Helpful links (click on the highlighted text to take you to the link)